Trump sent a $25,000 personal check to the family of a fallen soldier

 It was the same day The Washington Post reported he hadn't made good on the offer

 President Donald Trump sent a $25,000 personal check to the family of a fallen soldier the same day that The Washington Post reported that he had promised the soldier’s father a personal donation during a June condolence call but never followed through.

 A White House official confirms to CNN that the President sent a personal check Wednesday to the family of Army Cpl.
 Dillon Baldridge Wednesday.
-Baldridge, 22, was killed in June by an Afghan police officer
+Baldridge, 22, was killed in June by an Afghan police officer.

-, Trump called Chris Baldridge in June, weeks after his son was killed.
+According to the Post, Trump called Chris Baldridge in June, weeks after his son was killed.
 During the call, the Post reported, Trump offered him $25,000 and said he would instruct his staff to establish an online fundraising page for the family.

 “The check has been sent,” Lindsay Walters, White House spokeswoman, told CNN on Wednesday.
 “It’s disgusting that the media is taking something that should be recognized as a generous and sincere gesture, made privately by the President, and using it to advance the media’s biased agenda.”

 White House press secretary Sarah Sanders told CNN that it was a personal check from Trump.

 The timing of Trump’s donation raised questions because the Post reported Wednesday that White House official initially declined to discuss the events in detail but later told them the check had been sent.